-The Skin Breathes–

 If you want to start incorporating organic skincare into your routine, Whole Food Markets Whole Body department is an excellent place to start.
-I once worked with an actor who said all he used on his skin was an oil from Whole Foods and he was incredibly age-defying!
+I once worked with an actor who said all he used on his skin was an organic coconut oil from Whole Foods and he was incredibly age-defying!

 I came across the skincare line evanhealy in Whole Foods Market a few years ago.
-Evan Healy, the creator of the line is an aestetician who uses a holistic approach to make products that allow the skin to breathe.
+Evan Healy, the creator of the line, is an aestetician who uses a holistic approach to make products that allow the skin to breathe.
 She believes “the less you interfere with the skins natural ability to achieve balance, the better.”
 The company makes products fresh by hand every month.

-I always stayed away from skincare containing oil but Evan has found a small amount of oil will actually slow down the sebaceous gland’s production of oil.
+I always stayed away from skincare containing oil, but Evan has found a small amount of oil will actually slow down the sebaceous gland’s production of oil.
 In a homeopathic sense, you are treating like with like and it works.

 Blue Lavender Cleansing Milk